+Upon receiving an EAP-request/AKA'-challenge message, the UE shall check whether the UE has a USIM, shall check the key derivation function indicated in AT_KDF attributes as specified in IETF RFC 5448 [31], and if the value of the Key Derivation Funtion field within the received AT_KDF attribute, is of value 1, shall check:

-Upon receiving an EAP-request/AKA'-challenge message, the UE checks whether the network name field of the AT_KDF_INPUT attribute is the SNN constructed according to subclause 9.9.1.
+a) whether the network name field of the AT_KDF_INPUT attribute is the SNN constructed according to subclause 9.9.1; and

+b) whether the network name field of the AT_KDF_INPUT attribute matches the PLMN identity saved in the UE.

+Editor's Note: It is FFS what the UE should do if the Key Derivation Funtion field is of a value not equal to 1.

+The PLMN identity the UE uses for the above network name check is as follows:

+a) when the UE moves from 5GMM-IDLE mode to 5GMM-CONNECTED mode, until the first handover, the UE shall use the PLMN identity of the selected PLMN; and

+b) after handover or inter-system handover to N1 mode:

+1) if the target cell is not a shared network cell, the UE shall use the PLMN identity received as part of the broadcast system information;

+2) if the target cell is a shared network cell and the UE has a valid 5G-GUTI, the UE shall use the PLMN identity that is part of the 5G-GUTI; and

+3) if the target cell is a shared network cell and the UE has a valid 4G-GUTI and TAI, but not a valid 5G-GUTI, the UE shall use the PLMN identity that is part of the TAI.

+Editor's Note: In the eventuality that RAN2 decides to use different TAI for 4G and for 5G, the above requirements will need to be revisited.

 5.4.1.2.2.3 UE successfully authenticates network

-If the SNN check is successful and procedures for handling of the EAP-request/AKA'-challenge message specified in IETF RFC 5448 [31] are successful, the UE shall generate KAUSF, KSEAF, and KAMF as described in 3GPP TS 33.501 [16] and shall send an EAP-response/AKA'-challenge message as specified in IETF RFC 5448 [31].
+If a USIM is present, the SNN check is successful, the UE shall handle the EAP-request/AKA'-challenge message specified in IETF RFC 5448 [31].
+The USIM shall derive CK and IK and compute the authentication response (RES) using the authentication challenge data received from the ME, and pass RES to the ME.
+The ME shall derive CK’ and IK’ from CK and IK and shall generate KAUSF, KSEAF, and KAMF and MAC as described in 3GPP TS 33.501 [16] and shall send an EAP-response/AKA'-challenge message as specified in IETF RFC 5448 [31].

-If the EAP-request/AKA'-challenge message contains AT_RESULT_IND attribute, the UE may include AT_RESULT_IND attribute in the EAP-response/AKA'-challenge message.
+If the EAP-request/AKA'-challenge message contains AT_RESULT_IND attribute, the UE may include AT_RESULT_IND attribute in the EAP-response/AKA'-challenge message as specified in IETF RFC 5448 [31].

 5.4.1.2.2.4 Errors when handling EAP-request/AKA'-challenge message

-If the SNN check fails or the UE does not accept AUTN during handling of the EAP-request/AKA'-challenge message as specified in IETF RFC 5448 [31], the UE shall send an EAP-response/AKA'-authentication-reject message as specified in IETF RFC 5448 [31].
+If a USIM is present, the SNN check fails or the UE does not accept AUTN during handling of the EAP-request/AKA'-challenge message as specified in IETF RFC 5448 [31], the UE shall send an EAP-response/AKA'-authentication-reject message as specified in IETF RFC 5448 [31].

-If the SNN check is successful but the UE detects that the sequence number in AUTN is not correct during handling of the EAP-request/AKA'-challenge message as specified in IETF RFC 5448 [31], the UE shall send an EAP-response/AKA'-synchronization-failure message as specified in IETF RFC 5448 [31].
+If a USIM is present, the SNN check is successful but the UE detects that the sequence number in AUTN is not correct during handling of the EAP-request/AKA'-challenge message as specified in IETF RFC 5448 [31], the UE shall send an EAP-response/AKA'-synchronization-failure message as specified in IETF RFC 5448 [31].